 AHLA invoices the parties for initial deposits totaling $3200 ($4800 in panel cases) while they are ranking candidates so the arbitrator, once appointed, can proceed without delay.
 Please check under Financials on the case site to determine whether the deposits have arrived.

-You may ask the Case Manager to collect a deposit at any time.
 If a party fails to pay within 30 days it will incur a late fee.
 The Case Management System will notify you when AHLA has received and recorded a deposit.

 How much of a deposit to ask for at any given time depends on the size and complexity of the claim.
 The arbitrator of a small and straightforward matter may be able to estimate at the outset how much work will be required and request a single deposit.
 In contrast, the fees required to resolve a complex case may be impossible to predict early on.
 Some high stakes cases settle right after an arbitrator or panel is chosen; others require extensive pre-hearing proceedings, a lengthy hearing, and the drafting of a complex award.
 The arbitrator should schedule a series of deposits and adjust the amounts and deadlines as needed.